Questions & Answers about the Guarantee on Deposits

 9. Who should depositors contact for more information?

-Depositors with total deposit balances above $1 million at a single institution should contact their ADI for more information on the arrangements the ADI has made regarding the guarantee.
+Depositors with total deposit balances above $1 million at a single institution should contact their ADI for more information on the arrangements the ADI has made regarding the Guarantee of large deposits.
 The arrangements for depositors after 31 March 2010 are set out at the Guarantee Scheme Closure Q&A.